lqc/thinkcspy/source/conditionals.rst

         else:
             print("The dragon crumples in a heap.
 You rescue the gorgeous princess!")

-de Morgan's laws together with the logical opposites would let you rework the condition in a (perhaps) easier to understand way like this:
+de Morgan's laws together with the logical opposites would let us rework the condition in a (perhaps) easier to understand way like this:

     .. sourcecode:: python3